Methodology

 8.2 Main SCEYP: Data cleaning

-• Number of parents paying fees using Tax Free Childcare is higher than total number of registered children: 60 records
+• The number of parents paying fees using Tax Free Childcare is higher than total number of registered children

-• Total number of registered children across all age bands was zero: 57 records
+• The total number of registered children across all age bands was zero

-• Where the reported number of places that were spare was the same as the total number of registered places, but the number of children booked was not zero, spare capacity was recoded to missing: 58 records
+• Where the reported number of places that were spare was the same as the total number of registered places, but the number of children booked was not zero, spare capacity was recoded to missing

-• Where the reported number of children with Special Educational Needs or Disabilities was greater than the total number of registered children: 1 record
+• Where the reported number of children with Special Educational Needs or Disabilities was greater than the total number of registered children

 8.3 Main SCEYP: Calculating hourly pay